 An Academic Assistance Center is available for students who request additional assistance with their academic studies.
 Services include free student tutoring, special testing, a listening laboratory, and an open computer lab.
+CCCC also has a writing center dedicated to creating confident, independent student writers through collaborative sessions between tutors and students.
+The tutors will offer guidance, instruction, and resources to help students become a better writer.
 The Center is located in the Miriello Building on the Harnett Campus, developmental studies on the Chatham Campus, and in the Academic Assistance Center on the Lee Campus.